Call 386-218-4951 for a quote.

 When unfortunate events like hurricanes happen, your main goal is to survive.
 After the disaster passes, you think about whether you still have a place to go home to.
 Among the immediate things you do next is to check whether your insurance policy covers such occurrences.
 There are incidents that house insurance doesn’t always cover though many insureds miss that information because it is often laid out in fine print.

-Here are five of common insurance gaps that you don’t want to surprise you in the future.
+Here are five common insurance gaps that you don’t want to surprise you in the future:

 Flooding

-Similar with flooding, earthquake coverage is limited.
+Similar to flooding, earthquake coverage is limited.
 Very few home insurance policies offer it.
 It is usually an issue in places that have risks of earthquakes, like along the San Andreas Fault in California.
-Though we don’t know when earthquake will strike and where it can happen.
-Fortunately it’s not something that experts believe we have anything to worry about here.
+However, we don’t know when an earthquake will strike and where it can happen.
+Fortunately, it’s not something that experts believe we have anything to worry about here.

 Burst Pipes